blaylockbk/Herbie/README.md

 ---

-**Herbie**, is a python package that helps download recent and archived High Resolution Rapid Refresh (HRRR) model and Rapid Refresh (RAP) model output from different cloud archive sources in GRIB2 format.
+**Herbie**, is a python package that helps download recent and archived numerical weather prediction model output  from different cloud archive sources in GRIB2 format.
 The GRIB2 data can be read as an xarray Dataset with cfgrib.

-## History
-During my PhD at the University of Utah, I created, at the time, the only publicly-accessible archive of HRRR data.
-In the later half of 2020, this data was made available through the [NOAA Big Data Program](https://www.noaa.gov/information-technology/big-data).
-This package organizes and expands my original download scripts into a more coherent package with the ability to download HRRR and RAP model data from different data sources.
-It will continue to evolve at my own leisure.

-I originally released this package under the name "HRRR-B" because it only dealt with the HRRR data set, but I have addeed ability to download RAP data.
-Thus, it was rebranded with the name "Herbie" as a model download assistant.
-For now, it is still called "hrrrb" on PyPI because "herbie" is already taken.
-Maybe someday, with some time and an enticing reason, I'll add additional download capabilities.
-The GOES ABI and GLM data can be downloaded with my [goes-2-go](https://github.com/blaylockbk/goes2go/tree/master/goes2go) package.
+Model data Herbie can retrieve includes the High Resolution Rapid Refresh (HRRR), Rapid Refresh (RAP), Global Forecast System (GFS), National Blend of Models (NBM), Rapid Refresh Forecast System - Prototype (RRFS).

 ## Capabilities
 - Download full GRIB2 files.